 - Upgrade - Upgrade of VMware Tools to version 10.0.12 for the legacy guest operating systems is not supported on ESXi 5.0 and ESXi 5.1.
 Virtual machines running VMware Tools 10.0.12 is supported on ESXi 5.0 and 5.1.

-The upgrade support implies that users follow a two-step upgrade process to get versions later than 10.1.0 of VMware Tools on non-legacy guest operating systems
+The upgrade support implies that users need to follow a two-step upgrade process to upgrade VMware Tools prior to 9.4.x to versions later than 10.1.0 on non-legacy guest operating systems.

 For a simple upgrade, upgrade to VMware Tools bundled with the supported version of ESXi.